Christoff:Finio Architecture250 W. Broadway, nr. Walker St., fourth fl.; 212-219-1026; christofffinio.com

 David Ling Architect225 E. 21 St., nr.
 Second Ave.; 212-982-7089; davidlingarchitect.com

 Ling worked for I. M. Pei before opening his own firm, and his interiors reflect Pei’s refined sense of material and bold use of sculptural forms and water in space.
 For example, he might cut a pond into a concrete floor or cantilever a bed over an indoor waterfall.

 Deborah Berke Partners220 Fifth Ave., at 26th St., seventh fl.; 212-229-9211; dberke.com

-Berke’s ethos is “simple, elegant, and understated.”
+Berke’s ethos, she says, is “elegant, inventive, modern, authentic.”
 Her rooms often include rich woods, luminous plaster, and the simplest of stones, such as pale Indiana limestone, dark-gray slate, and white marble.

 Delson or Sherman Architects PC20 Jay St., nr.
 Plymouth St., Ste.
 636, Dumbo; 718-789-2919; delsonsherman.com

-Modern architecture meets historic environs: That’s the M.O. for the properties renovated by this 18-year-old Brooklyn partnership.
+Modern architecture meets historic environs: That’s the M.O. for the properties renovated by this 19-year-old Brooklyn partnership.

 Dlandstudio137 Clinton St., at Livingston St., Brooklyn Heights; 718-624-0244; dlandstudio.com

-Susannah Drake’s multidisciplinary design firm includes architects, landscape architects, urban designers, sculptors, and scientists.
-The firm specializes in high-end residential gardens, storm-water management, and green infrastructure. (ecofriendly)
+Susannah Drake’s multidisciplinary design firm specializes in high-end residential gardens, storm-water management, and green infrastructure. (ecofriendly)

 Dyad Studio152 Centre St., nr.
 Clinton St., Red Hook, 718-797-2030; dyadny.com

 Modern, elemental, and minimal are the themes at this small architecture and furniture-design studio.
-Douglass Fanning has a fully equipped on-site metal shop where he creates furniture and lighting designs influenced by the work of artists, writers, and architects like Frank Lloyd Wright and Eero Saarinen.
+Douglas Fanning has a fully equipped on-site metal shop, where he creates furniture and lighting influenced by the work of artists and architects like Frank Lloyd Wright and Eero Saarinen.

 Nothing superfluous is safe from designer Elizabeth Roberts.
 Dropped ceilings are removed and interior walls artfully knocked down to create lofty, light-filled living spaces that once felt cramped and dark.